AldieNightStar/pyparser/README.md

 #	- int: Index of closest substring
 #	- str: Closest substring
 (text, id, subs) = pp.read_until_of(src, ["end", "stop", "proc"])

+# Reads text while symbols are in set
+# When symbol is not in set, then return text before that symbol
+text = pp.read_while(src, "abcdef.,-")
 ```